 Chart 4: National house price index adjusted for after-tax household income

-Norwegian capital requirements have continued to move up for banks and covered bond issuer for some time and the overall capitalization requirement for significant financial institutions (SIFIs) is 17 per cent of risk weighted assets as of July 1, 2016 (see chart below).
+Norwegian capital requirements have continued to increase for banks and covered bond issuer for some time and the overall capitalization requirement for significant financial institutions (SIFIs) is 17 per cent of risk weighted assets as of July 1, 2016 (see chart below).

-Chart 5: Capital requirements for banks and credit institutions (covered bond issuers) in Norway
+Chart 5: Pillar 1 capital requirements for banks and credit institutions (covered bond issuers) in Norway